 A glass of wine?
 A “Krügerl” of beer?
 A sip of something that comes with an alarmingly ambiguous name and a pink umbrella?

-Vienna has restrictions on opening hours for the different kinds of establishment that might serve drinks.
+Vienna’s restrictions on opening hours vary according to the different kinds of establishment that might serve drinks.

 As a broad summary: